 The TSI Assessment and Pre-Assessment Activity are administered at the Testing Center.
 Check with the Testing Center for specific dates and times at each campus.
 The TSI Assessment and Pre-Assessment Activity are computer-based and can only be offered in a paper format for those with documented disabilities.
-Students are encouraged to make arrangements at least two weeks prior to test date.
+For special accommodations, students are encouraged to make arrangements at least two weeks prior to test date.
 Please be advised that late requests will be considered, but cannot be guaranteed.